Benj1bear/my_pack/README.md

 new path: c:/a/c/d/my_pack.py

-Then go into the new directory and run the second code block in the How to get started jupyter notebook that will reinstall without having to modify any of the files e.g. to 're-link' it.
+Then go into the new directory and run the second code block in the jupyter notebook that will reinstall without having to modify any of the files e.g. to 're-link' it.
 You don't need to run the uninstall function (I think).
 ```python
 from my_pack import install
 install("my_pack",setup=False)